Italian cuisine: Modern era

-Tomatoes are a typical part of Italian cuisine, but only entered common usage in the late 18th century.

 Zuppa al pomodoro (lit. 'tomato soup') in Corrado's book is a dish similar to today's Tuscan pappa al pomodoro.
 Corrado's 1798 edition introduced a "Treatise on the Potato" after the French Antoine-Augustin Parmentier's successful promotion of the tuber.
 In 1790, Francesco Leonardi in his book L'Apicio moderno (The Modern Apicius) sketches a history of the Italian cuisine from the Roman Age and gives the first recipe of a tomato-based sauce.

 In the 19th century, Giovanni Vialardi, chef to King Victor Emmanuel II, wrote Trattato di cucina, pasticceria moderna, credenza e relativa confettureria (Treatise of Modern Cookery and Patisserie) with recipes "suitable for a modest household".
 Many of his recipes are for regional dishes from Turin, including 12 for potatoes such as cappon magro genovese.
 In 1829, Il nuovo cuoco milanese economico (The New Economic Milanese Chef) by Giovanni Felice Luraschi featured Milanese dishes such as kidney with anchovies and lemon and gnocchi alla romana.
 Gian Battista and Giovanni Ratto's La cucina genovese (The Genoese cuisine) in 1871 addressed the cuisine of Liguria.
 This book contained the first recipe for pesto.
 La cucina teorico-pratica (The Theoretical-Practical Cuisine) written by Ippolito Cavalcanti described the first recipe for pasta with tomatoes.

 La scienza in cucina e l'arte di mangiare bene (The Science of Cooking and the Art of Eating Well), by Pellegrino Artusi, first published in 1891, is widely regarded as the canon of classic modern Italian cuisine, and it is still in print.
 Its recipes predominantly originate from Romagna and Tuscany, where he lived.
 Around 1880, two decades after the unification of Italy, was the beginning of Italian diaspora, and with it started the spread of Italian cuisine in the world.